 - Farmers’ markets: Newcastle loves a good weekend market.
 There’s at least one every weekend – check them out for great vibes and fresh produce.

 - Sports events: The University has a bunch of social sport teams to join if you want to keep active.
-Get along to a professional rugby or soccer game in the city to see Newcastle turn out to support its local athletes and feel the atmosphere!
+Attend a professional rugby or soccer game in the city to see Newcastle turn out to support its local athletes and feel the atmosphere!

 - Dance and yoga classes: Yoga is huge in Newcastle.
 Find one of our dance or yoga studios and roll out your mat!